JohnLKramer/gkexample/README.md

 **COMMIT #1** Initial Groovy code.
 These changes are intended to represent a legacy application written in Groovy.

+**COMMIT #2** Initial Kotlin code along with Ktlint and Detekt configuration.
+Note that this is mostly independent functionality.
+There is only one dependency.
+The application class ``ExampleApplication`` which is written in Groovy depends on the Kotlin code.

 ## Building and running